 AACAP has developed a series of written modules comprising of recently released, clinically relevant journal articles and book chapters.
 Each module contains a pre- and post-test and have been ABPN-approved for SA and CME credit.

 AACAP also offers an Annual Meeting Self-Assessment Exam available for both attendees and non-attendees.
 The exam consists of a 100-question online examination designed to help practicing child and adolescent psychiatrists assess their level of knowledge regarding current psychiatric practice and clinical advances in the field.

-Also available in conjunction with the 62nd Annual Meeting, AACAP offers two SA Workshops (Workshop #12 and #39) that allow participants to engage in live multiple choice question-based discussions lead by expert clinicians.
-These workshops will also let participants document strengths in specific practice areas, identify opportunities for improvement, and focus on goals and form a framework for a professional development plan, all while earning ABPN-approved SA and CME credit.
+Also available in conjunction with the Annual Meeting, AACAP offers an SA Workshop that allows participants to engage in live multiple choice question-based discussions lead by expert clinicians.
+This workshop also lets participants document strengths in specific practice areas, identify opportunities for improvement, and focus on goals and form a framework for a professional development plan, all while earning ABPN-approved SA and CME credit.

 - Where can I purchase the Lifelong Learning Module?

 Visit our online publication store or call Quentin Bernhard III, CME Manager, at 202.587.9675 and place your order over the phone.

 - What is the cost of the module?

 Module 13 and 14 Print Version: $180 for members, $220 for non-members; plus S/H)

 Module 15 Electronic Version: $180 for members, $220 for non-members

 Module 15 Print Version: $220 for members, $260 for non-members; plus S/H